-The MOD-POE-V2 follows the recommendations set by IEEE 802.3af-2003 standard.
+The MOD-POE-V2 IEEE 802.3af-2003 standard compliant.
 MOD-POE-V2 is not compatible with Olimex MOD-POE injector (because it needs higher input voltage - at least 37V DC).

-MOD-POE-V2 works only in Alternative B (Mode B).
-Important notice: There is no galavano isolation between MOD-POE-V2's power input and output!
+MOD-POE-V2 can work in either PoE modes - Mode A or Mode B. Important notice: There is no galavano isolation between MOD-POE-V2's power input and output!
 This might be a problem if your hardware setup has more than one source of power applied at the same time!
 Make sure to take precautions if your hardware setup has more than one power supply (or even only ground) attached!

 Power output is selectable via a switch - 5 / 12 VDC